-Look at these 1964 Alaska Earthquake Pictures.
-Images of destruction in Anchorage from the powerful 9.2 quake.
+These eye-opening 1964 Alaska Earthquake Pictures show damage in Anchorage from the powerful 9.2 quake.

-Businesses along this section of 4th Avenue were nothing more than a jumbled mess.
+Businesses along the stretch of 4th Avenue pictured above, were nothing more than a jumbled mess.

-The slope behind the businesses in the photo above, sank during the quake.
-As a result, a large section of 4th Avenue ended up below the sidewalk.
+The slope behind the businesses, in the photo above, sank during the quake.
+Because of this, a large section of 4th Avenue ended up below the sidewalk.
 The D&D Bar and Café sign stands tall in the rubble.

 Can you imagine being in one of those businesses during the quake?

-After the earthquake, experts agreed that they could rebuild this area, but first they had to “buttress” the slope.
-Following that process, rebuilding began and a new section of 4th Avenue was reborn.
+After the earthquake, experts agreed that they could rebuild this area, but first they had to strengthen the slope.
+Following that process, rebuilding began and a new section of 4th Avenue was created.

-In the photo above, you can see the Denali Theatre on 4th Avenue ended up sinking below the sidewalk during the quake.
+In the photo above, the Denali movie theatre on 4th Avenue ended up sinking below the sidewalk during the quake.

-Notice in the above photo how the building seemed to survive, but the foundation didn't.
+In the above photo, notice how the building seemed to survive, but the foundation didn't.

-In the background, to the left, you can see the elevator shaft of the Four Seasons building that was still under construction when the earthquake struck.
+In the background, to the left, you can see the elevator shaft of the Four Seasons building, which was still under construction when the earthquake struck.

 As you see in the above photo, the soil in the Anchorage suburb of Turnagain by the Sea gave way during the powerful quake, destroying many houses.